opticalloop/OCR/README.md

     -reset : reset weights of the neural network (need to train the network after doing that) --help : print neural network help
 ```

+#### The entire code is fully documented in the .h files, all in the include folder

 # License
 MIT License